 Exercise can be one of the best things to do to boost immunity.
 But we have to be careful because too much exercise is stressful on the body and can be tough on our immune system.
 So just keep the other tips in mind: Keep stress low, and if you're tired, then rest.

 6. Stay away from toxins

 Toxins can be devastating for the immune system.
 For example, mycotoxins from mold are notorious for destroying the immune system.
-Many other toxins seem to have negative effects on immunity as well.
-So try to minimize exposure to chlorinated drinking water, pesticides, aromatic hydrocarbons (e.g., air fresheners), heavy metals, air pollution, and food additives.
+Many other toxins and parasites seem to have negative effects on immunity as well.
+So do a parasite cleanse and minimize exposure to chlorinated drinking water, pesticides, aromatic hydrocarbons (e.g., air fresheners), heavy metals, air pollution, and food additives.